William Watson (16th century MP): Life and politics

 William was born in 1513.
 He was the brother-in-law of Gregory Paycock, who also represented the city as MP.

 William held leases at a number of properties in the city, notably the Old Bailey near the Skeldergate Postern.
 Like many aldermen, he took a lease on Ouse Bridge as recorded in the Bridgemasters' Rolls, but did not live there, preferring a residence in High Ousegate.
 Although a notable tenant of his Ousebridge house was Andrew Trewe who was also represented the city as MP.
 He had other properties in Blossomgate, Coppergate, Water Lane and North Street.
-The latter he bequeathed to his nephew, Robert Paycock As a franchised merchant, he became involved in the running of he city and held several offices.
+The latter he bequeathed to his nephew, Robert Paycock.
+As a franchised merchant, he became involved in the running of the city and held several offices.
 He held the office of chamberlain in 1536, sheriff in 1541 and elected as an alderman in 1542 and 1543.
 He was chosen as MP on three occasions in 1553, 1559 and 1563.
 In some tax records, he is noted as being a mounted archer.

 During his time as MP, he was appointed as a commissioner of inquiry charged with enforcing the Act of Uniformity 1558 and the Act of Supremacy 1558 in the city of York.